Am I Schizophrenic? Understanding The Schizophrenia Diagnostic Process

 Talk to a therapist

 Clients can be matched with a therapist who has experience treating symptoms like theirs, often within 48 hours of signing up on an online platform.
-In addition, they can choose between phone, video, and live chat sessions each week and access additional tools like worksheets and journaling prompts.
+In addition, they can choose between phone, video, and live chat sessions each week and use additional tools like worksheets and journaling prompts.

 Studies show that online therapy can be effective for people living with schizophrenia, although those experiencing acute psychosis may require in-person care.
 In a 2021 study, researchers found that young people living with first-episode psychosis often found online treatment effective in reducing visits to emergency rooms for psychiatric admission.
 The online treatment also seemed to reduce distress in these individuals.